Fight Traffic Ticket in South Dakota

-NOTE: It’s an especially good idea to hire an attorney if you’re facing felony charges, or any violation that can result in incarceration and loss of driving privileges.
+NOTE: It's a very good idea to hire a traffic ticket lawyer if you're facing felony charges, or violations that could result in incarceration or a suspended driver's license.

 As you, and possibly your attorney, prepare your traffic ticket case, remember to: